richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 to manage arbritary files you build up with data, and the interface should be clearer than dropping multiple fragment files.

+I have some rough edges to sand away and more testing to do, but datacat should be available from the forge in a few days.